friendliai/periflow-cli/README.md

 ##### Custom Job

-Training jobs running with your own source codes are categorized as a custom job.
-You can run the custom jobs with your own source codes and own docker images.
+Jobs running with your own source codes are categorized as a custom job.
+You can freely customize a job with your own source code and own docker image.

 ##### Predefined Job

 PeriFlow provides a predefined job training service for some popular AI models like GPT-3.
 You can easily configure the predefined jobs without your effort to find hyper-parameters and distributed training configuration.
-Instead, you can use our pre-configured hyper-parameters and run the trainining with our highly optimized training engine.
+Instead, you can use pre-configured hyper-parameters and train the models in our highly optimized training engine.

 #### Job Configuraion File